THE WINTER ROSE

 These blooming beauties love the shade, are easy to care for and come in a wide range of eye-catching colours.
 What’s not to love about Helleborus?

 Here's our top 5 reasons for our admiration:

 For gardening beginners or those low on time, helleborus is a fantastic addition to your garden.
 This tough little flower requires minimal care and best of all— slugs and deers have absolutely zero interest in them.

 Tip: If aphids appear, they can be easily washed off with a stream of water from a hose (they can’t climb back up) or sprayed with an insecticidal soap.
 Organic garden practice encourages a healthy balance of insects in the garden!

 2. There’s one in every colour

 Helleborus grows in a range of colours including: white, yellow, pink, black, with spots or without.
 With easy care instructions and a hardy growing spirit, flower breeders from Germany to Portland have taken a special interest in helleborus.

 If you’re looking for more exotic colours check out the hues available in the Gold Collection bred by the Heuger family in Germany, or the Winter Jewel Collection bred by Marietta O’Byrne in Oregon.

 These varied beauties bloom even when nothing much is happening in the garden, from November right through to Easter!
 In fact, we included them in our recent top winter gardening tips post for this very reason.

-Because Helleborus calls the European region home they are no stranger to a range of temperatures and have developed the ability to withstand freezing temperatures while keeping their blooms intact.
+Helleborus calls the European region home, so they are no stranger to a range of temperatures and have developed the ability to withstand freezing temperatures while still keeping their blooms intact.
 Although gardens across Vancouver and the Lower Mainland rarely get this cold, you can count on the Helleborus blooms to provide a hit of colour in your garden and provide something beautiful to look at even in the depths of winter due to their evergreen leaves.